pravega/pravega/documentation/src/docs/controller-service.md

 ### Commit Transaction

-Upon receiving the request to commit a Transaction, Controller Service passes the request to Transaction Utility module.
+Upon receiving the request to commit a Transaction, Controller Service passes the request to Transaction Management module.
 This module first tries to mark the Transaction for commit in the Transaction specific metadata record via metadata store.

 Following this, it posts a commit Event in the internal Commit Stream.
 The commit event only captures the epoch in which the Transaction has to be committed.
 Commit Transaction workflow is implemented on commit Event processor and thereby processed asynchronously.